 Kate Mulvany is an award-winning playwright and screenwriter.

-Her autobiographical play The Seed (Belvoir St Theatre) won the Sydney Theatre Award for Best Independent Production.
-With Kate performing in the play, it received great critical success, toured nationally and is being developed into a feature film.
-Co-written by Kate and Anne-Louise Sarks Medea (Belvoir St Theatre) was produced in 2012.
-The play won several awards including an AWGIE and five Sydney Theatre Awards and has been produced in Poland, London and Basel.
-Other works include; Masquerade (based on the book by Kit Williams), The Danger Age, Blood and Bone, The Web, Somewhere (co-written with Tim Minchin for the Joan Sutherland PAC) and Storytime, which won Kate the 2004 Philip Parsons Award.
+Her autobiographical play The Seed, (Belvoir Street Theatre) won the Sydney Theatre Award for Best Independent Production.
+With Kate performing in the play, it received great critical success and toured nationally and is currently being developed into a feature film.
+Medea, co-written by Kate and Anne-Louise Sarks was produced by Belvoir Street Theatre in 2012.
+The play won several awards including an AWGIE and five Sydney Theatre Awards and has gone on to be produced in Poland, the Gate Theatre in London and Basel, Switzerland.
+Other plays and musicals include; The Danger Age, Blood and Bone, The Web, Somewhere (co-written with Tim Minchin for the Joan Sutherland PAC) and Storytime, which won Kate the 2004 Philip Parsons Award.

 As a screenwriter, Kate has worked on the development of several television series for Australian production houses and she is developing a feature film based on The Seed.
 She has also written two episodes of the Lingo Pictures/Foxtel series Upright staring Tim Minchin, which premiered in late 2019.

 Kate is also an award-winning stage and screen actor with credits with many of the major Sydney theatre companies and in many television dramas and films.
 She recently starred in the Jordan Peele produced series Hunters for Amazon and is set to return for series two.